uncleejay/hotel-search/docs/QA_ENVIRONMENT_SETUP.md

 # QA Environment Setup Documentation

 ## Overview
 This document provides QA testing environment setup for the Hotel Booking Flutter application.
-This is a living document that will be expanded as we implement additional testing capabilities.
+This is a living document that will be expanded as I implement additional testing capabilities.

 **Current Status**: Phase 1 - Basic Manual Testing Environment ✅
 **Next Phase**: Unit Testing Framework (Planned)